uriel0byte/IT-Learning-Journey-urielbyte/Notes/Networking/IP Addressing and Subnetting.md

 When an IP packet is delivered, it must be addressed on layer 2 to the destination host's physical address or to the router / NAT, which is responsible for routing.
 Each packet has a sender address and a destination address.

 If a host with the IP target address is located in the same subnet, the delivery is made directly to the target computer's physical address.
 However, if this host belongs to a different subnet, the Ethernet frame is addressed to the MAC address of the responsible router (default gateway).
 If the Ethernet frame's destination address matches its own layer 2 address, the router will forward the frame to the higher layers.
 Address Resolution Protocol (ARP) is used in IPv4 to determine the MAC addresses associated with the IP addresses.

+## Loopback
+The loopback is a special network interface that refers to your own computer.
+It allows your computer to send and receive network traffic to itself.
+The most common loopback IP address is: 127.0.0.1 Think of it as your computer talking to itself — like testing a microphone by speaking and hearing your own voice.

+## Localhost
+localhost is the hostname (name) that maps to the loopback IP address.
+It is usually: localhost → 127.0.0.1
+It's defined in your system’s hosts file (like /etc/hosts on Linux/Mac).
+When you type ping localhost, your computer is really pinging itself at 127.0.0.1.

+## Loopback vs. Localhost
+127.0.0.1 is the loopback IP address, and localhost is the name that points to it.
+They both mean "this computer", and are often used for testing servers or services locally without using an actual network.

+## Default Gateway

 ## Related Protocols (NAT, ARP, DHCP)